Visual Mockup v21 · biakaorimi.com/homepage.html ADA/WCAG 2.1 AA — American English — All external links nofollow

 Research born

-I am a researcher and advocate specializing in accessibility, urban infrastructure and population aging, with a comparative focus on Brazil, Japan and the USA.
-My research doesn't stay on the page.
-I bring theory into everyday life through social media and the internet, because I believe everyone has the right to knowledge.
+I am a researcher and advocate specializing in accessibility, urban infrastructure, and population aging.
+Born and raised in Brazil with a huge mix of Japan culture, I've always had an unstoppable curiosity about the world around me.
+Not surprisingly, Brazil and Japan heavily feature in my research (with a good dosage of the USA and Europe as well).
+My research doesn't stay hidden in academic papers.
+I've always believed theory and practice must walk together, hand in hand.
+I bring theory into everyday life through social media, because I believe everyone has the right to knowledge.

-My experiences as a person with a disability (PWD) and as a Brazilian-Japanese mixed-heritage woman have shaped a unique worldview that I share through talks, courses, and publications in multiple languages.
+My experiences as a disabled person and as a Brazilian-Japanese mixed-heritage woman have shaped a unique worldview that I share through talks, courses, and publications in multiple languages.

-Passionate about languages, Japanese cuisine, anime and manga, I stay closely connected to my ancestral culture.
-I try never to stop learning and to expand my horizons whenever possible.
-I can't get through a day without tea or something to read.
+Passionate about languages, Japanese cuisine, animanga, and much more, I stay closely connected to my ancestral culture.
+I can't get through a day without tea (no fruit teas ever, please) or something to read.

 Accessibility & Infrastructure

-A comparative analysis of how Brazil, Japan and the USA approach inclusion in physical and digital spaces.
-What worked, what failed, and what can and must change.
+A comparative analysis of how Brazil, Japan, and the USA approach inclusion in physical and digital spaces.
+What worked, what failed, and what must change.

 Population Aging

 Japan is the world's first super-aged society.
-What does that teach Brazil?
-Which policies work, and what can Brazil learn from Japan, and vice versa?
+What does that teach us?
+Which policies (actually) work, and what can nations - both old and new - learn from each other?

 Japanese Culture